 Xanax has developed a presence as a street drug.
 People can purchase it on the street for as little as $5 per pill.
 Its popularity is possibly due to its sedative effects and pleasurable sensation of mild euphoria.
 According to the Connecticut Department of Consumer Protection, numerous street names have evolved, including bricks, footballs, bars, zanbars, and others.3

-FDA Recommendations for Xanax Withdrawal
+FDA Recommendations to Quit Xanax, Ease Withdrawal

 Quitting Xanax or any benzodiazepine drug abruptly can be deadly.
 A gradual reduction, the FDA’s recommended approach, can lessen these severe and potentially life-threatening Xanax withdrawal symptoms.
 Several factors can affect the timeline of your withdrawal including how long you have used Xanax, how high the dosage is, general health, age, and even some genetic factors that may affect the rate of clearing from the body.

-IMPORTANT NOTE: Xanax withdrawal symptoms and Xanax adverse effects have many similarities which may cause some physicians unfamiliar with Xanax withdrawals to misdiagnose the ups and downs that can occur during Xanax withdrawals.
+Xanax withdrawal symptoms and Xanax adverse effects have many similarities which may cause some physicians unfamiliar with Xanax withdrawals to misdiagnose the ups and downs that can occur during Xanax withdrawals.
 An incorrect diagnosis may be given, either thinking the patient has relapsed, or some newly emerging mental disorder has occurred, leading to further errors and complications in treatment.34

 There are several safety warnings on Xanax packaging.